vanaigr/LumaflyKnight/README.md

 All config options mentioned above are also available in the in-game menu at Options > Mods > LumaflyKnight Options.

-To check which lumaflies remain, you can upload the `user`#`.modded.json` (locaded in the dame directory as your save file) to https://vanaigr.github.io/LumaflyMap
+To check which lumaflies remain, you can upload the `user`#`.modded.json` (located in the dame directory as your save file) to https://vanaigr.github.io/LumaflyMap

 Loosely based on [GrassyKnight](https://github.com/itsjohncs/GrassyKnight).